tangye1234/starkit/README.md

 This package includes common utils for js projects with full powered typedef.

 ### @starkit/async <br>[![async version][async-image]][async-url]
-This package includes some useful async utils, such as retry / runloop / sleep etc.
+This package includes some useful async utils, such as retry / run-loop / run-parallel / sleep etc.

 ### @starkit/lifecycle <br>[![lifecycle version][lifecycle-image]][lifecycle-url]
 This package is a collection of lifecycle function, like disposable system and many related helpers etc.